Relx101/RegisterMaster/README.md

   - logger interpreter
     - to interpret bus data (i2c/SPI) and annotate to the log register descriptions
   - device specific GUIs (signal flow charts) which are user creatable and in cooperate register data
-  -  RDL file creator which parses PDF files interactifly (pdfplumber?)
+  -  RDL file creator which parses PDF files interactively (pdfplumber?)